The No-Frauds Club » Cosmonarchy

 Moving the mouse cursor to any side or corner of the screen will pan the viewport in that direction.
 By default, pressing the arrow keys also move the viewport.
 Holding SHIFT during either action speeds up the viewport panning.
 Left-clicking on the minimap navigates the viewport to the selected position.
 Holding SPACEBAR will lock the screen in place, preventing viewport movement.

-Viewport positions can be saved by holding CTRL and pressing any any function key other than F12.
-Pressing the key without holding SHIFT will then instantly move the viewport to the saved position.
+Viewport positions can be saved by holding CTRL or SHIFT and pressing any any function key other than F12.
+Pressing the key without holding CTRL or SHIFT will then instantly move the viewport to the saved position.
 An option to display saved viewport positions on the UI can be toggled.

 Resource bars help visualize vital statistics in the midst of battle, and can be permanently displayed for no units, selected units, or all units.
 Energy bars of neutral and hostile units will only be displayed if they are within the vision of an observant ally.
 Holding CTRL hides permanent resource bars for the duration of the keypress.